raul23/energy/books.rst

 * Lee, J. C. (2002). `Thermal physics: entropy and free energies`_ (1st ed.).
 World Scientific.

   * "This book can be used as a supplementary textbook, or preferably, even before taking the course, as an introduction" [ThermalPhysics]_

+* Lemons, D. S. (2008). `Mere Thermodynamics`_.
+Johns Hopkins University Press.

+  * "In spite of the book’s title, I do, on occasion, invoke the molecular hypothesis—that matter is composed of molecules—in order to motivate unfamiliar equations of state.
+But statistical methods, quantum concepts, and chemical reactions define, by their exclusion, the boundary of Mere Thermodynamics."
+[MereThermodynamics]_

 External links
 ==============
 * `List of textbooks in thermodynamics and statistical mechanics - Wikipedia`_